fbpx

 The truth of the matter is that we must embrace this new technology.

 A rising trend in line with ABT’s is the use of EPS Panels (Expanded Polystyrene).
 EPS is one approach that is gaining demand over the orthodox approach of stone and concrete.
-This approach from Italy promises to reduce the cost of putting a building by 30% while reducing time to build a house by half.
+This approach from Italy promises to reduce the cost of putting up a building by 30% while reducing the time to build a house by half.
 Another advantage of this technique is that it can be recycled therefore there is no wastage of materials after construction.

 The trend has been tested to build apartments in Ongata Rongai by Mikooh Exquisite Ltd.

-One firm named, International Green Structures (IGS), has partnered with the local community in farms, to recycle the biomass residue from wheat or rice into agriculture fibre.
+One firm named, International Green Structures (IGS), has partnered with the local community in farms, to recycle the biomass residue from wheat or rice into agricultural fibre.
 The CEO Richard China in an exclusive interview noted that “Our biggest challenge is cultural adaptation and showing the people in these countries that this is a technology that will give them a safe, secure house but it’s not your traditional construction process that they’re used to.”

 This is ultimately the crunch point in building affordable housing, not only in the country but also in the continent.
 As more of these technologies get rooted into the Kenyan market, it’s time to have a second thought on your strategy as a construction company, real estate firm and most especially as an individual longing to own a decent home.